Hala the Accuser: Fictional character biography

 Hala the Accuser is a member of the Kree Empire's Accuser Corps.
-She is the last of its members after the Kree's home planet, also named Hala, is destroyed in The Black Vortex storyline.
+She is the last of the Accusers after the Kree's home planet, also named Hala, was destroyed in The Black Vortex storyline.

 During the Secret Wars storyline, Hala the Accuser ends up on Knowhere, which has been orbiting Battleworld following the final incursion.
 As Hala only speaks the Kree language, Gamora and the version of Angela who worked for the Thor Corps have a hard time dealing with her when she attacks them.
 Hala kills Angela and many members of the Nova Corps residing on Knowhere.
 Hala is defeated by Gamora with the help of Drax the Destroyer and Rocket Raccoon.

 Following the restoration of the multiverse, Hala goes after Gamora and finds her on Spartax.
 The Thing knocks Hala unconscious, but Drax unknowingly activates a failsafe in Hala's Universal Weapon that enables her to regain consciousness and gain the upper hand against the Guardians of the Galaxy.
 Hala places Emperor Peter Quill in an escape pod, intending to have him watch her destroy Spartax and Earth.
 The Guardians rescue Quill and defeat Hala, who is deported to the remnants of the Kree empire.